Druerey History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Druerey family name begins after the Norman Conquest of 1066.
 They lived in Suffolk.
-This family was originally from Rouvray, Normandy, and it is from the local form of this place-name, De Rouvray, which literally translates as from Rouvray, that their surname derives.
+This family was originally from Rouvray, Normandy, and it is from the local form of this place-name, De Rouvray, which literally translates as from Rouvray.

 Early Origins of the Druerey family

 The surname Druerey was first found in Suffolk where John de Drury, son and heir of a Norman adventurer settled at Thurston.

 "The founder of the family in England is mentioned in the Battel-Abbey Boll.
 He settled first at Thurston and subsequently at Rougham, co.
 Suffolk, and his descendants Continued in possession of that estate for about six hundred years."